 “Honky Tonk” erupts from a squall of feedback and an anything-goes intro before settling in just long enough for Miles cue the debut of “Agharta Prelude”.
 Incredibly, the band picks it up on a dime, building on the trademark dual-horn melody before shifting into a simmering groove toward the back half and deftly segueing into “Ife” – already in a somewhat different shape than its Lincoln Center debut just a few gigs prior with a massive percussion breakdown in the midsection.

 Even in these incomplete tapes, the rate of evolution evident from one night to the next is astounding here – and it’s a pace Miles seemed intent on maintaining across the entire year.
-Fortunately for us, it’s also most well documented of his entire electric period.
+Fortunately for us, it’s also the most well documented of his entire electric period.

 Get the tape